geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_relations.rst

 Response
 ````````

-The response has a response root element with several metadata children
+If the request executed successfully then HTTP status code 200 is returned along with an XML document containing a response root element and metadata children
 depending on the relations found.
 Example::

     <response>